Bias-Variance Tradeoffs in Joint Spectral Embeddings: First Moment

-The proof of Theorem \ref{Main Bias Theorem} (A) reveals that the bias is given by coordinate scaling of the matrix $\mathbf{X}$.
-To affirm that this term captures the asymptotic bias of the omnibus embedding, we establish a concentration rate of the corresponding residual term.
-We follow the approach introduced by \textcite{OmniCLT} \textit{mutatis mutandis}.
-For this reason, we only include proofs in which the argument was fundamentally changed by the ESRDPG model.
-Other results we state without proof and refer the reader to \textcite{OmniCLT}.
-To begin, we prove the bound in Theorem \ref{Main Bias Theorem} (B) and highlight results used therein that will be subsequently stated.
+We are now ready to present the proof of Theorem~\ref{Main Bias Theorem}.
+We closely follow the approach introduced by \textcite{OmniCLT} and, for this reason, only include proofs in which the argument was fundamentally changed by the ESRDPG model.
+Other results we state without proof and we refer the reader to \textcite{OmniCLT}.